 In 2013, 11 classes run each race day.
 A regular race day begins with gates opening at 7 a.m., practice opening at approximately 8 a.m., and the final main event normally concluding around 6 p.m.

 Five age categories make up the WKA Man Cup class structure.

-Racers between the ages of 12 and 15 have four divisions in which to compete – Yamaha Jr Lite and Heavy and Komet (KPV) Jr Lite and Heavy.
-Each of these divisions regularly has entry counts over 35 and some of the stiffest competition in all of junior-level karting.
+Racers between the ages of 12 and 15 have four divisions in which to compete – Yamaha Junior Lite and Heavy and Komet (KPV engine) Junior Lite and Heavy.

 The fourth age category is “senior,” which is for karters 15 years old and up.
-Seven divisions make up the Man Cup’s senior class structure – TaG 1, TaG 2, Parilla Leopard, Komet (KPV) Lite, Komet (KPV) Heavy, Yamaha Supercan Lite and Yamaha Supercan Heavy.
+Seven divisions make up the Man Cup’s senior class structure – TaG, Parilla, Komet Pro and Yamaha.
+Each senior class runs one program Saturday and Sunday.